wangziqi2013/wangziqi2013.github.io/_posts/2018-03-07-EasyHTM-eager-lazy-htm.markdown

 version_mgmt: Lazy
 ---

-This paper proposes an restricted HTM design that decouples conflict detection (CD) from conflict resolution (CR).
+This paper proposes a restricted HTM design that decouples conflict detection (CD) from conflict resolution (CR).
+While prior designs usually do not distinguish between CD and CR, and use either early or late for both, EazyHTM detects conflicts early, but delays the resolution to commit time.
+This scheme has a few advantages.
+One of the advantages is that early conflict resolution may result in early abort, but the winner thread then itself aborts due to further conflicts.
-Early conflict detection (CD) has certain disadvantages.